Feneric/Minima/README.rst

 Status
 ------

-This project is at version one.
+This project is at version 1.1.
 It should be completely playable from beginning to end.

-Lots of things work.
-You can move around and explore the (incomplete) world map and enter towns and dungeons.
-Town views and dungeon views work.
+Many features of the Ultima series as played on the C128 work.
+You can move around and explore the world map and enter towns and dungeons.
+Town views and dungeon views both work, and dungeons require torches to see.
 Looking at things and searching for things works.
 Checking status works.
 Creature movement and behavior works.
 Combat works in both world and dungeon views.
 Dialog with townies works.
 Purchasing in towns works.
 Spells work.
 Capturing pirate ships works, and with one it's possible to explore the waters of the world map.
 Leveling up works.
 Sound effects are in place.
 The in-game help screen works.
 Saving and loading games works, although it has some unavoidable limitations.
 Background music works.
 Increasing attributes works.
 Fountains work.
 It's winnable.

+Compared to the earlier version 1.0, version 1.1 features improved creature movement, guild shops with working keys and torches, more townies with more clues, openable treasure chests, more challenging dungeons, a tower puzzle, enterable shrines, and many minor bugfixes.

+Due largely to the existence of chests and additional dungeon levels, this version requires less grinding; due largely to the existence of more characters, this version has a bit more story.
+It is much closer to what I had set out originally to build.

 Supported Platforms
 -------------------